-- Master/slave point-to-point connection

 - Synchronous operation

 - Read and write transactions

 - Early pipeline release for the master

 - Pipelined transactions

 - Open-source specification

 - Low implementation overheads

-1.2 Basic Read Transaction
+3.1 Basic Read Transaction

-Figure 1 shows a basic read transaction for a slave with one cycle latency.
+Figure 2 shows a basic read transaction with one cycle latency.
 In the first cycle, the address phase, the rd signals the slave to start the read transaction.
 The address is registered by the slave.
 During the following cycle, the read phase, the slave performs the read and registers the data.
-Due to the register in the slave, the data is available in the third cycle, the result phase.
-To simplify the master, rd\data stays valid until the next read request response.
+Due to the register in the slave the data is available in the third cycle, the result phase.
+To simplify the master, rd_data stays valid till the next read request response.
 It is therefore possible for a master to issue a pre-fetch command early.
-When the pre-fetched data arrives too early it is still valid when the master actually wants to read it.
-Keeping the read data stable in the slave is mandatory.
+Whe the pre-fetched data arrives to early it is still valid when the master actually wants to read it.

-1.3 Basic Write Transaction
+3.2 Basic Write Transaction

-A write transaction consists of a single cycle address/command phase started by assertion of wr where the address and the write data are valid. address and wr\data are usually registered by the slave.
-The end of the write cycle is signalled to the master by the slave with rdy\cnt.
-See Section 3 and an example in Figure 3.
+A write transaction consists of a single cycle address/command phase started by assertion of wr where the address and the write data are valid. address and wr_data are usually registered by the slave.
+The end of the write cycle is signaled to the master by the slave with rdy_cnt.
+See section 3.3 and an example in Figure 4.